Van Gogh in

 “The old tower is being pulled down next week!
 The spire’s already off ” Read the complete letter

-Vincent painted The Old Church Tower at Nuenen of the tower without its spire.
+Vincent painted the tower in The Old Church Tower at Nuenen without its spire.
 He also painted a watercolour, Sale of Building Scrap.
-The cemetery beside the tower remained in use, and Vincent's father was buried there in 1895.
+The cemetery beside the tower remained in use and Vincent’s father was buried there in 1895.

 Foundation E.G. Buehrle Collection, Zürich

 Amsterdam, Van Gogh Museum (Vincent van Gogh Stichting)